The Nittany Lions will be the No. 1 seed in the Big Ten Tourney for the second-straight season

 Field hockey takes on Syracuse in the 2012 NCAA Tournament.

-The longest tenured coach in the Big Ten and seventh longest tenured at a single school in Division I field hockey, Charlene Morett enters her 26th season as head coach of the Penn State field hockey program.
-Morett boasts a remarkable resume covering her time as leader of the Nittany Lions.
-Over the last five years, Morett has led the Nittany Lions to a Big Ten Title and four NCAA Tournament appearances.
+The longest tenured coach in the Big Ten and sixth-longest tenured at a single school in Division I field hockey history, Charlene Morett enters her 27th season as head coach of the Penn State field hockey program.
+Morett boasts a remarkable resume covering her time as the leader of the Nittany Lions.
+Over the last five years, Morett has led the Nittany Lions to two Big Ten regular season titles, two Big Ten Tournament championships and four NCAA Tournament appearances.

-Morett currently ranks fourth all-time (in Division I history) in wins with 427 and is one of just four DI coaches to accumulate 400 career wins.
-She has led the Nittany Lions to the NCAA Tournament in 22 out of her 25 years as head coach and has helped maintain Penn State's distinction as the No. 2 ranked school in all-time NCAA Tournament appearances with 27.
+Morett currently ranks fourth all-time in Division I history in wins with 445 and is one of just five DI coaches to accumulate 400 career wins.
+She has led the Nittany Lions to the NCAA Tournament in 23 of her 26 years as head coach of Penn State and has helped maintain Penn State's distinction as the No. 3 ranked school in all-time NCAA Tournament appearances with 28.

-A seven-time Mideast Region Coach of the Year, Morett is an excellent teacher of field hockey.
-Her players earn national recognition on a yearly basis, 10 of whom have been named two-time First Team All-Americans with Jen Long being the most recent.
+A seven-time NFHCA Mideast Region Coach of the Year, Morett is an excellent teacher of field hockey.
+Her players earn national recognition on a yearly basis, 11 of whom have been named two-time first team All-Americans with Kelsey Amy being the most recent.
 Her teams dominate the national scene, consistently ranking among the Top 10 in the national polls.
-In fact, Penn State was ranked in the Top 10 of the STX/NFHCA poll for 32 consecutive weeks from the first poll of the 2005 season ending with the second poll of 2008.
-The 1999 squad achieved a No. 1 ranking in the STX/NFHCA poll for the first time in program history.
-From 2005-08, Penn State finished eighth, sixth, ninth, and 11th respectively, in the final poll of the season.
+Penn State was ranked in the Top 10 of the STX/NFHCA poll for 32 consecutive weeks from the first poll of the 2005 season ending with the second poll of 2008.
+The squad achieved a No. 1 ranking in the STX/NFHCA poll for the first time in program history.
+From 2005-08, Penn State finished eighth, sixth, ninth and 11th respectively, in the final poll of the season.

 Under Morett's tutelage, five of her players have been named Big Ten Athlete of the Year -- Traci Anselmo, Jen Coletta, Heather Gorlaski, Tracey Larson and Kiley Kulina.
-Six players have been voted the Big Ten Offensive Player of the Year -- Natalie Berrena, Coletta, Dawn Lammey, Larson, Tara Maguire, and Allison Scola.
-In 2008, Long was named the Big Ten Defensive Player of the Year for a second consecutive season, becoming the league's eighth Defensive Player of the Year from Penn State, joining Anselmo, Gorlaski, Becca Main, Jill Martz and Jill Pearsall.
+Seven players have been voted the Big Ten Offensive Player of the Year -- Natalie Berrena, Coletta, Dawn Lammey, Larson, Tara Maguire, Allison Scola and Kelsey Amy.
+In 2012, Brittany Grzywacz was named the Big Ten Defensive Player of the Year, becoming the ninth Big Ten Defensive Player of the Year from Penn State, joining Anselmo, Gorlaski, Becca Main, Jill Martz, Jill Pearsall and Jen Long.
 Long and Anselmo are the only Lions to be named Defensive Player of the Year twice.

-Since Penn State's entry into the Big Ten in 1992, Morett's program has produced more First Team All-Big Ten selections, more Big Ten Defensive Players of the Year, more Big Ten Athletes of the Year and more Big Ten Freshmen of the Year than any other.
-Penn State's eight Defensive Player of the Year honorees is four more than any other school.
+Since Penn State's entry into the Big Ten in 1992, Morett's program has produced more first team All-Big Ten selections, Big Ten Defensive Players of the Year, Big Ten Athletes of the Year and Big Ten Freshmen of the Year than any other program.
+Penn State's nine Big Ten Defensive Player of the Year honorees are four more than any other school.

 A number of Morett's players - past and present - have played at an elite level with the United States program, with Larson earning a spot on the U.S. National Team for three consecutive seasons.
 Another former Nittany Lion, Eleanor Stone, has been on the national team for a total of seven different seasons.
-Seven former players have competed on the U.S. National Team, with several others playing on various other levels of national teams.
+Seven former players have competed on the U.S. National Team, with several others playing on various levels of national teams.
 Recent graduates Long and Scola were three-year members of the U.S. Under-21 National Team.
 Both Long and Wood trained with the U.S. National Team in Chula Vista, Calif. while Scola went on an exhibition tour of Argentina with the U-21 team.
 In the spring of 2007, Long and Scola represented the U.S. on the U-21 team's tour of China.
 Morett attended with them as the Chef de Mission for U.S. Field Hockey.
-Additionally, Long and Scola, along with All-America alum Larson helped the East team capture the U.S. Open Regional Championship in the summer of 2007.
+Additionally, Long and Scola, along with All-America alum Larson, helped the East team capture the U.S. Open Regional Championship in the summer of 2007.
+Gebhart, a member on this year's Penn State squad, is the latest Nittany Lion to rise through the ranks at the national level.
+The junior has competed for the U.S. at the Junior World Cup in Germany in the summer of 2013 and was named to the 2013-14 U.S. National Team in May 2013.

 Laura Kassab and Jessica Longstreth were both members of the U.S. National Indoor Hockey Team as well.
 Scola is currently on the U.S. Development Squad after being named to the team in June of 2009.
-In addition, Long and current sophomore Kelsey Amy competed for team PA in USA Field Hockey's National Championship this past June.
-Incoming freshman goalkeeper Kylie Licata played on the Junior National High Performance Team as well.
+In addition, Long and Amy competed for team PA in USA Field Hockey's National Championship last June.
+Redshirt junior goalkeeper Kylie Licata played on the Junior National High Performance Team as well.

 Morett's teams have also produced a run of success in Big Ten games that is unparalleled since Penn State joined the conference in 1992.
-Since that time, the Nittany Lions own the most Big Ten regular season wins, the highest Big Ten regular season and tournament winning percentage, the second-most Big Ten Tournament wins and a tie for the most Big Ten Tournament titles.
+Since that time, the Nittany Lions own the most Big Ten regular season wins, the highest Big Ten regular season and tournament winning percentage, the most Big Ten Tournament titles and the most Big Ten Tournament wins.

-The squad has enjoyed plenty of recent success as well.
+The squad enjoyed plenty of success in the mid-2000s as well.
 In 2007, after defeating Virginia for the second time in the season with a win in the first round of the NCAA Tournament, Penn State stunned second-ranked Maryland on the Terps' home field to advance to the NCAA Semifinals.
-The Nittany Lions then came back to the same field five days later and knocked off third-ranked Wake Forest in the National Semifinals, the program's first-ever win over the Demon Deacons, to advance to the National Championship Game.
+The Nittany Lions then came back to the same field five days later and knocked off third-ranked Wake Forest in the National Semifinals, the program's first-ever win over the Demon Deacons, to advance to the National Championship game.
 The memorable run included three wins over ACC teams for the shot to play for the national title.

 Despite the season ending with a loss to top-ranked and undefeated North Carolina in the title game, four Nittany Lions were named NFHCA All-Americans.
 One year earlier in 2006, Morett led the Nittany Lions to their first appearance in the Big Ten Tournament Championship Game since 2003.
 She also won her 350th career game with a 1-0 win over Connecticut on September 3, 2006.

 Morett led the 1993 squad to the university's first outright Big Ten Championship in any sport.
-The team won 15 straight games, a record at the time.
+The team won 15-straight games, a record at the time.
 The most notable upset was a 2-1 victory at Old Dominion which ended the Monarchs' 66-game win streak.
-Since then, Morett has led her Lions to four more regular season titles and an unprecedented four straight Big Ten Tournament crowns from 1995 through 1998.
-Penn State won its fifth tournament title in 2011.
+Since then, Morett has led her Lions to five more regular season titles and an unprecedented four straight Big Ten Tournament crowns from 1995 through 1998.
+Penn State won its sixth tournament title in 2012.

 A two-time Olympian, Morett played in more than 100 international matches.
 Morett remained in Happy Valley as a graduate assistant to train for the 1980 Olympics.
 Unable to participate in the 1980 Moscow Games due to the U.S. boycott, Morett remained loyal and enthusiastic to the U.S. team, traveling all over the world in international competition in preparation for the 1984 Los Angeles Olympic Games, where she won a bronze medal.
 Morett was also awarded a Congressional Gold Medal as part of the 1980 U.S. Olympic Team when the U.S. Congress officially awarded the medals more than 27 years after the boycotted games.